 Library materials are organized into several different collections.
-When you search the online library catalog, you will see which collection each of your results is in.
-To find your item in the Library, you will need to know both its collection name (or location) and its call number.
-Books and audiovisuals are typically organized using the Library of Congress Classification System, unless otherwise noted.
+When you search the online library catalog, you will see which collection your item belongs to.
+To find your item in the Library, you will need to know both the collection name (or location) and the individual call number.
+Materials are organized using the Library of Congress Classification System, unless otherwise noted.

 3-D anatomy models are available for check out at the Circulation Desk.
 You must present your picture ID and have a current library account to check out models.
 Models checked out from the Library are not allowed outside of the building.

-The campus archive contains historical information related to Pitt Community College.
+The campus archive collection contains historical information related to Pitt Community College.
 Holdings include college yearbooks, school publications, scrapbooks, and audiovisual materials.
 The collection is available for viewing by appointment.
+Call 252-493-7350.

 This is a rotating collection of popular titles from recent bestseller lists.
 Books in this collection include both fiction (shelved alphabetically by author's last name) and nonfiction titles (shelved by Dewey Decimal Call Number).

 This collection supports the curriculum for the Early Childhood program.
 The collection includes books (fiction and nonfiction) suitable for preschoolers, in English and other languages.
 The PCC Library does not acquire items specifically for children other than preschoolers.

 Subscriptions to proprietary online databases are considered when such databases provide the most current and/or cost-effective resources.
 Possibilities for new database acquisitions may be set up for trial at any time, but decisions about subscribing are generally made annually in the summer by the reference librarians as a group.
 These resources may include electronic books; citation, abstracting, and full-text databases covering journals, magazines, newspapers, or reference materials; and databases providing information portals for specific subject areas.